These LGBTQ+-friendly bars and pubs are guaranteed to show you a good time, year-round.

 4. Comptons of Soho

 Comprising of two bars and a quieter lounge area, Soho’s Comptons pub has been a staple in the city’s gay scene since 1986.
-With weekly pub quizzes and lively DJ nights, this place is surely a favourite amongst locals.
+With weekly pub quizzes and lively DJ nights, this place is surely a favourite amongst locals in Soho and beyond.
 51-53 Old Compton Street, W1D 6HN, nearest stations are Leicester Square and Piccadilly Circus.

 5. She Soho